Top 9 Revenue Operations Consultants for B2B in 2026

 The specific problems look like this:

 • Siloed teams: Sales uses Salesforce, marketing uses HubSpot, customer success uses Gainsight.
 None of the data syncs, creating data silos.
 Each team optimizes for their own metrics instead of revenue.
+According to Forbes and Salesforce State of Sales research, 91% of CRM data is incomplete, meaning the workflows built on top of that data inherit the same gaps.

 • Broken handoffs: A prospect fills out a form and sits in a queue for three days.
 When an SDR finally reaches out, they have no context about what the prospect downloaded or which pages they visited.